 If self-interest in the form of service protection among voters under LASD jurisdiction played an insignificant role in the vote, what factors played a significant role?
-The right-side plot in Figure 5 reveals that the presence of homeowners and the elderly within a precinct were each negatively related to precinct support for Measure J. Prior research documents that older people are more concerned about crime and vulnerable to criminal offenses (Braungart et al., 1980) and that homeowners may be more sensitive to the threat of crime than renters due to having a stronger stake in preventing social disorder in their long-term residence and sustaining property values (Donnelly, 1989).
+The right-side plot in Figure 6 reveals that the presence of homeowners and the elderly within a precinct were each negatively related to precinct support for Measure J. Prior research documents that older people are more concerned about crime and vulnerable to criminal offenses (Braungart et al., 1980) and that homeowners may be more sensitive to the threat of crime than renters due to having a stronger stake in preventing social disorder in their long-term residence and sustaining property values (Donnelly, 1989).
 As such, these findings could be seen as indicative of self-interest in the form of "crime-sensitivity"-that is, opposition to Measure J among precincts possessing characteristics linked to elevated sensitivity of residents to crime.

 Three things should be noted about the estimated relationships between Measure J support and home ownership and elderly composition.
 First, these relationships are substantively small.
 The standardized coefficients for % own home and % 55+ are -0.1 and -0.06.
 Second, these factors are not conditioned by residing within LASD jurisdiction (Table J5, Models 4-5), suggesting a "knee-jerk" negative reaction to DTP among home-owning and elderly voters that could be viewed as "unenlightened" self-interest given that it occurred regardless of whether the initiative at hand affected the LEA serving their household (Bartels, 2016).
 Third and perhaps most critically, they are highly sensitive to omitted variable bias.
 We implement a sensitivity analysis to use other variables in our fully-specified regression model to a) identify the variable that is most prognostic of % own home, % 55+, and % Yes; and b) assess how many times the most prognostic variable an omitted variable would have to be to undermine the association between % own home, % 55+, and % Yes (Cinelli and Hazlett, 2020).
 The most prognostic variable of joint variation in % own home and % Yes is population density.
 The association between % own home and % Yes could be attenuated to 0 in the presence of a confounder equivalent to 4x population density.
-Likewise, the most prognostic variable of joint variation in % 55+ and % Yes could be attenuated to 0 in the presence of a confounder equivalent to 0 in the presence of a confounder equivalent to 0 in the presence of a confounder equivalent to 0 in the presence of a confounder equivalent to 0 in the presence of a confounder equivalent to 4x population.
-The negative association between % 55+ and % Yes is % Latino.
-The negative association between % 55+ and % Yes could be attenuated to 0 in the presence of a confounder equivalent to 4 N Proposition 16.
+Likewise, the most prognostic variable of joint variation in % 55+ and % Yes is % Latino.
+The negative association between % 55+ and % Yes could be attenuated to 0 in the presence of a confounder equivalent to 4x % Latino.
+These metrics will become more meaningful below when discussing sensitivity analyses for the estimated coefficients for % Proposition 16.

-Another key finding on Figure 5 is the absence of an association between the homicide rate and % Yes on Measure J. Precincts exposed to higher levels of crime may be more sensitive to perceptible reductions in public safety provision as a function of Measure J's policy impact.
+Another key finding on Figure 6 is the absence of an association between the homicide rate and % Yes on Measure J. Precincts exposed to higher levels of crime may be more sensitive to perceptible reductions in public safety provision as a function of Measure J's policy impact.
 Therefore, precincts exposed to higher homicide rates may be inclined to reject Measure J in order to mitigate the threat of violent crime.
 However, precincts exposed to higher homicide rates are not more or less likely to support Measure J. Moreover, the effect of LASD service provision on % Yes is not heterogeneous by the homicide rate (Table J5, Models 7-9), further suggesting self-interest in the form of crime-sensitivity is not operative.